-The Board desires to effect the Reverse Stock Split and Authorized Share Reduction to attempt to increase the marketability and liquidity of our Common Stock and maintain a price per share for our Common Stock sufficient to satisfy continued listing requirements for the NASDAQ stock market, if our Common Stock remains listed on the NASDAQ stock market.
+The Board desires to effect the Reverse Stock Split and Authorized Share Reduction to attempt to increase the marketability and liquidity of our Common Stock and maintain a price per share for our Common Stock sufficient to satisfy continued listing requirements for the NASDAQ stock exchange, if our Common Stock remains listed on the NASDAQ stock exchange.
 As we have previously disclosed, we received a staff determination letter from NASDAQ stating that our Common Stock should be delisted because the issuance of the Series B Convertible Preferred Stock and the Convertible Notes in connection with the Restructuring (as defined below) without prior stockholder approval violated NASDAQ Listing Rules 5635(b) and 5635(d) and raised public interest concerns under NASDAQ Listing Rule 5101.
 We also received an additional staff determination letter stating that because the closing bid price of our Common Stock was under \$1.00 for 30 consecutive business days a deficiency exists under NASDAQ Listing Rule 5450(a).
-We have appealed these determinations to a NASDAQ hearing panel and, as of October 17, 2011, are awaiting its decision.
+We have appealed these determinations to a NASDAQ hearing panel and are awaiting its decision.
 We intend to file a Current Report on Form 8-K promptly after we receive the hearing panel's decision and the contents of that Form 8-K are incorporated herein by reference.
-If our appeal is unsuccessful and our Common Stock is delisted from the NASDAQ stock market, we expect that it will be quoted on the over-the-counter market, which we refer to as the "OTC."
+If our appeal is unsuccessful and our Common Stock is delisted from the NASDAQ stock exchange, we expect that it will be quoted on the over-the-counter market, which we refer to as the "OTC."
 If this happens, we intend to file an application to relist our Common Stock on a national securities exchange.
 Eligibility for listing on a national securities exchange is subject to a number of criteria, such as public float, minimum share price, number of stockholders, market capitalization and other factors.
 We believe that the Reverse Stock Split will facilitate our efforts to satisfy these eligibility requirements to relist our Common Stock on a national securities exchange.
-There, however, can be no assurances we will be able to list our Common Stock on a national securities exchange.
-If our Common Stock is not listed on NASDAQ or another national securities exchange, it would have an adverse effect on the market liquidity of our Common Stock and, as a result, the market price for our Common Stock could become more volatile.
+There, however, can be no assurances we will be able to list our Common Stock on a national securities exchange, it would have an adverse effect on the market liquidity of our Common Stock and, as a result, the market price for our Common Stock could become more volatile.
 Failure to list our Common Stock on a national securities exchange also could make it more difficult for us to raise additional capital.